ianmaclarty/amulet/sphinx/math.rst

 The ``angle``, ``axis``, ``pitch``, ``roll``, ``yaw``, ``w``, ``x``, ``y`` and ``z`` fields can be used to read the corresponding attributes of a quaternion.

+There is no way to update a quaternion after creating it.
+Instead create a new quaternion.

 ..  note::

-    Quaternions use a normalized internal representation, so the value returned by a field might be different from the value used to construct the quaternion, though they represent the equivalent rotatation.
+    Quaternions use a normalized internal representation, so the value returned by a field might be different from the value used to construct the quaternion.
+Though the quaternion as a whole represents the equivalent rotatation.

 Quaternion operations
 ~~~~~~~~~~~~~~~~~~~~~